-Supporting clients through ambiguous loss and grief: Strategies for healthcare providers
+Supporting clients through ambiguous loss and grief: Strategies for health-care providers

 The issue of loss and grief is one of the most significant issues when supporting people with dementia and their caregivers.
-Losses and grieving occur in different ways at all stages in the dementia caregiving journey.
+Losses and grieving occur in different ways at all stages of the dementia caregiving journey.

-Family caregivers can experience and grieve the loss of:
+Caregivers can experience and grieve the loss of:

-- Their dreams and expected plans for the future - A confidant and a partner - Shared roles and responsibilities - The progressive losses in the life of the person with dementia
+- Their dreams and expected plans for the future. - A confidant and a partner. - Shared roles and responsibilities. - The progressive losses in the life of the person with dementia.

-The ambiguous loss and grief that a caregiver may experience adds another layer of complexity that can make coping more difficult through the progression of the disease.
-These issues of loss and grief are often not recognized or well understood by family caregivers or the healthcare providers with whom they interact.
+The ambiguous loss and grief that a caregiver may experience adds another layer of complexity that can make coping more difficult through the progression of dementia.
+These issues of loss and grief are often not recognized or well understood by caregivers or the health-care providers with whom they interact.

-People with dementia are also likely to experience feelings of loss and grief over their diagnosis and throughout the progression of disease as their own abilities gradually change.
-Family caregivers, healthcare providers and Alzheimer Society staff can support them in living with these losses in various ways.
+People with dementia are also likely to experience feelings of loss and grief over their diagnosis and throughout the progression of their dementia as their own abilities gradually change.
+Caregivers, health-care providers and Alzheimer Society staff can support them in living with these losses in various ways.

-This document is intended to help healthcare providers, Alzheimer Society staff and volunteers gain a better understanding of how loss and grief affect people with dementia and their family caregivers.
-It will provide useful strategies to help families:
+This document is intended to help health-care providers, Alzheimer Society staff and volunteers gain a better understanding of how loss and grief affect people with dementia and their caregivers.
+It will provide useful strategies to help families.

-- Deal with their multiple losses and grief - Stay connected with the person with dementia - Build their own strength and resilience through the progression of the disease
+- Deal with their multiple losses and grief. - Stay connected with the person with dementia. - Build their own strength and resilience through the progression of dementia.

-Acknowledgement: A sincere "thank you" goes to the caregivers, healthcare providers and people with dementia whose lived experience is reflected in the case studies and quotes used throughout this booklet.
+Acknowledgement: A sincere "thank you" goes to the caregivers, health-care providers and people with dementia whose lived experience is reflected in the case studies and quotes used throughout this booklet.
 Please note that the names included in the case studies have been changed.